Winter Driving Safety

 Plan your route ahead of time and check the weather forecast before you leave.
 Give yourself extra time to reach your destination.

-Consider keeping items in your car to help with winter driving tasks and emergencies.
-These could include ice scrapers and brushes, snow shovels, jumper cables, flares, and a first aid kit.
+Consider keeping the following items in your car to help with winter driving tasks and emergencies:

-Always make sure to clear the snow and ice from your windshields, windows, and mirrors before driving.
+Always make sure to clear the snow and ice from windshields, windows, mirrors, the front hood, and the top of your car before driving.
 Make sure your headlights and brake lights are clear to help other drivers see you while you're on the road.

 Do not allow your car to run while in a closed space, such as a garage.
 This will help you avoid carbon monoxide poisoning.